TouhidAlam08/AIUB-JAVA_MANAGEMENT_PROJECT/README.md

 # AIUB-JAVA_MANAGEMENT_PROJECT
-A simple management project using java with GUI
+A simple management project using GUI in java
-( PROJECT WILL BE UPLOADED LATER.)